When someone has died, there are lots of things that need to be done at a time when you probably least feel like doing them.

 How to use the service

-After you register the death with the us, if the registration is offered face-to-face, we will complete the Tell Us Once service with you at the same time.
+After you register the death with us, if the registration is face-to-face, we will complete the Tell Us Once service with you at the same time.

-If registration is not face-to-face, we will give you a unique Tell Us Once reference number, which will enable you to access the service online at GOV.UK: Tell Us Once – reporting a death or by phoning 0800 085 7308.
+If registration is not face-to-face, we will give you a unique Tell Us Once reference number.
+This will enable you to access the service online at GOV.UK: Tell Us Once – reporting a death.

 If you have been issued with a Coroners Fact of Death (Interim Death Certificate), you may still be able to use the service.
-We will advise you how to do so.
+We will advise you how to do this.

 Before using Tell Us Once, it will help you to have the following information about the person: